Skip to content

 sudo udevadm trigger

-In the nano editor, paste the following lines:
+In the nano editor, paste:

 SUBSYSTEM=="usb", ATTR{idVendor}=="09fb", ATTR{idProduct}=="6001", MODE="0666"